VerdieCraig/RecipeBoxXI/README.md

     .HasForeignKey(r => r.CategoryId);
 This enables querying recipes by category and ensures database integrity.

+## Testing
+This project was tested repeatedly throughout development.
+The following tests were performed:
+- Debugging within visual studio.
+- Debugging efforts by Code: You mentors.
+- Manual testing of the Blazor UI to ensure all features work as expected.
+- Testing on windows and android devices to ensure compatibility.

+## Statement of AI Use
+GitHub Copilot was used to assist in writing code snippets and for debugging purposes.
+ChatGPT was used to untangle difficult debugging issues with dependency injection, to aid in integrating the c sharp code with the Blazor UI functionality, and to structure an initial README file.
+Overall decisions about architecture and functionality were made by the developer.

 Enjoy managing your recipes with RecipeBoxXI!
 Happy Cooking!